 Hoarding is a mental condition that exposes its victims to dangerous living conditions and social isolation.
-People who are hoarders don’t recognise that their behaviour is irrational and only a small percentage will try to find ways to stop their hoarding habit.
+People who are hoarders don’t recognize that their behaviour is irrational and only a small percentage will try to find ways to stop their hoarding habit.
 If you have a friend or family member who has a hoarding disorder and you are concerned, there are different ways you can help them get better.
 Following are 5 steps you can take to help a hoarder.

 1. Educate yourself.